aras-p/smol-v/README.md

 3 sm+Zstd20     92.0KB   7.0%
 ```

-* "Remap" is spirv-remap from glslang, without debug info stripping (SMOL-V does not strip debug info either).
+* "Remap" is spirv-remap from glslang, without debug info stripping.
 * LZ4HC and Zstd are general compression algorithms at default settings (Zstd20 is Zstd compression with almost max setting of 20).
 * "re+" is "remapper + compression", "sm+" is "SMOL-V + compression".
 * Compression is done on the whole blob of all the test programs (not individually for each program).